Rahela21/alx-system_engineering-develops/0x01-shell_permissions/README.md

-write a script that changes the owner to vicent and the group owner to staff for all he files and directories in the working directory
+write a script that prints mde effective username of the current user.